編集

 Technology (300)

-• Has a central (digital) system of record for compliance.
+• There is a central (digital) system of record for compliance.
 However, usage varies across the organization and local solutions may be in use.

 • Software solutions are used but typically in a tactical manner, without a thought for a broader set of requirements.
 This results in multiple systems to manage individual governance, risk and compliance initiatives, each operating in its own silo.